For an overview of all Servers at MCAD, please see this article.

 Your class may make use of a class server for handouts and turning in assignments.
 Your instructor will notify you if your class uses one.
 You will log in to any class servers with your MCAD Login credentials.

 1. Open Finder.
 From the top menu bar, open the Go menu and select Connect to Server.
 The Connect to Server window appears.
-Enter the following settings:

 4. The Class Server volume should now open in a Finder window.
 It should also appear in the Finder left sidebar under "Locations" and as an icon on your Desktop labeled "ClassServer."
 Select and open your class's folder from the list.
-Class folders are named by course code and class name.
+Class folders are named by course code and class names.
 You will see all classes listed, but you will only have access to the classes in which you are enrolled - all others will have a red dot on their icons.

 Inside your Class server, you'll see several folders: